Looking for a Top Notch WordPress/PHP Developer

 If you’re in Baltimore and are a developer, or if you are in Baltimore and know someone who is a developer… Heck, if you’re in DC and are a developer or know a developer, we need you.
-(You can be to work in under an hour on the MARC train).Some of you know what I […]
+(You can be to work in under an hour on the MARC train).Some […]

 Today, I went about setting up a local WordPress install for some development I am doing at work.
 The problem that existed is that I didn’t want to bring the database from the existing development server site into my local MySQL instance.
 It’s far too big.
-I figured this could be done via an SSH […]
+I figured this could […]

 For 7 years, I’ve been publishing these articles every time a new version of WordPress comes out.
 Since version 2.0.
 It’s been a long run.
 It began as a need to fill people in about new features in WordPress (and there were a lot in 2.0.
 There wasn’t anybody doing these at the time, and certainly WordPress wasn’t nearly as popular as it is now (22% of the internet is powered by WordPress).